angoor2002/qest-platform/README.md

 For now, this system is capable of handling the following the questions the best:

-● "Which course has the highest enrollment?"(db querying) ● "What is the attendance percentage for Pilates?"
+- "Which course has the highest enrollment?" (db querying)
+- "What is the attendance percentage for Pilates?"
-● "Who is the instructor for the above mentioned course?"( Handles short term memory for a particular session too) ● "Create a new client with name Charles, email charles@gmail.com, phone number 7650289346.(create client tool) ● "What can I expect on my first day?"(RAG component) ● "How much payment did we get?"
+- "Who is the instructor for the above mentioned course?"
+(Handles short-term memory for a particular session too)
+- "Create a new client with name Charles, email charles@gmail.com, phone number 7650289346." (create client tool)
+- "What can I expect on my first day?"
+(RAG component)
+- "How much payment did we get?"
-● "Can you retrieve all of the data for the different payments that we have got?"
+- "Can you retrieve all of the data for the different payments that we have got?"

 Please do keep in mind the db formed was a synthetic one and with the current date format used it is not quite able to answer only the question "how much revenue was generated in 2025/ this month?".